 Established in 1957 Bako National Park is a national park is the oldest national park in Malaysia.
 The park sits right against the water, sandy beaches, and steep sandstone cliffs surrounding the beautiful mangroves and peat swamp forests.
 Bako is home to approximately 150 endangered proboscis monkeys, which are endemic to Borneo, and has been called “the best place to see proboscis monkeys.
 Other animals include the long-tailed macaque, silvered langur, plantain squirrel, Bornean bearded pig, monitor lizards, and otters.

 Cameron Highlands, Pahang

-Covering an area of over 712 square kilometers is the stunningly picturesque emerald green hill station of Cameron Highlands.
-This region is known for its tea estates which is a legacy of the British colonial times.
+Covering an area of over 712 square kilometers is the stunningly picturesque emerald-green hill station of Cameron Highlands.
+This region is known for its tea estates which is a legacy of British colonial times.
 The highlands offer you the opportunity for a hike surrounded by orchards, lavender farms, and mossy forests with lakes and waterfalls.
 The Cameron Highlands area is also home to the Rafflesia, the largest individual flower on Earth, which grows directly on the ground and can reach a diameter of over 100 centimeters.

 Also read: The Best Islands In Malaysia Await You

 Plenty Of Options To Have A Perfect Vacation